jy03189211/gameshop/README.md

     - Our plan is to implement Google login provided by the Django social authentication mechanism.
 - RESTful API
 - Own game
+    - A game similar to flappy bird which has different variations, so-called "games" in our store.
 - Responsiveness

 - Social media sharing

 ![Draft of the game design](https://git.niksula.hut.fi/palomar1/csc3170/raw/master/plan/game_screenshot.png)